 What is child abuse?

-- Sexual.
-A form of child abuse that includes any sexual act performed with a child by an adult or older child, with or without force or threat of force.
-It may start as seemingly innocent touching and progress to more serious acts, including verbal seduction or abuse, anal or vaginal intercourse, oral sex, sodomy, manual stimulation, direct threats, implied threats or other forms of abuse.
+- Sexual abuse.
+This consists of any sexual act on a child by an adult or older child, with or without force or threat of force, such as verbal seduction or abuse, anal or vaginal intercourse, oral sex, or manual stimulation.

 What is neglect?